Here are the top things admissions teams will look for when reviewing your application:

 - ability to articulate yourself fluently and accurately in writing – it is a sign of what's to come for tutors

-Looking to start studying in 2022?
-Register in the UCAS Hub and complete the registration questions – confirming you want to start your studies in 2022 and are interested in ‘Undergraduate’ level of study.
-You’ll then be taken to your UCAS Hub dashboard, where from 18 May you’ll see a tile called ‘Your application’.
+Register in the UCAS Hub and complete the registration questions – confirming the year you want to start your studies and that you're interested in ‘Undergraduate’ level of study.
+You’ll then be taken to your UCAS Hub dashboard, where you’ll see a tile called ‘Your application’.
 Simply click ‘Start’ to begin your application.

 When completing your application – make sure you enter your first name and middle name(s) exactly as they're stated on official documents, such as your passport, birth certificate, or driving licence.If you only have one name, enter it in both the first name and last name fields on the application.